khaledsukkar2/Next-Gen-HR-A-SaaS-based-HR-management-system-powered-by-AI-and-smart-contracts/README.md

 ### 1- Employees Information System

-The **Employees Information System** is a core component of Next-Gen HR, designed to manage and streamline various aspects of employee data and departmental operations.
+The **Employees Information System** is a core component of NexHR, designed to manage and streamline various aspects of employee data and departmental operations.
 It includes the following key features:

 **Employee Self-Service:** This feature empowers employees by providing them with direct access to their personal information, payroll details, leave balances, and other HR-related data.
 Employees can update their information, request leave, and access company policies and documents, reducing the administrative burden on HR staff.